 The MLM challenge #8: Establishing organizational transparency

-Trust and loyalty, both of customers and distributors, are rooted in the transparency that businesses showcase in their processes.
+Trust and loyalty, both of customers and distributors, are rooted in the transparency that network marketing businesses showcase in their processes.

 A brand with a transparent manufacturing process attracts more customers than brands that don’t.
 Also, in direct selling, a transparent payout process earns distributor loyalty and trust and boosts clarity and accountability.

-How do MLM organizations uphold transparency in their processes?
+How do MLM organizations uphold transparency in their enterprise management processes?